awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-web-getting-started.rst

 .. note::

-   To add the AWS backend resources you create for this project to another exisiting app using :code:`awsmobile init YOUR_MOBILE_HUB_PROJECT_ID`.
-Use :code:`awsmobile console` to open your Mobile Hub project in a browser.
-The project ID is the GUID in the URL path to your project.
+   You can add the AWS backend resources you create for this project to another exisiting app using :code:`awsmobile init YOUR_MOBILE_HUB_PROJECT_ID`.
+To find the project ID, open your Mobile Hub project in the Mobile Hub console by running :code:`awsmobile console`.
+The project ID is the GUID portion of the console address, in the form of :CODE:`XXXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.

  .. _mobile-hub-web-getting-started-configure-aws-amplify: